Picture of the Slightly dusty dual layer DVD disc, showing the gold data side

 Try cleaning the DVD Disc

 We detail how to do this in our How to Clean a DVD Disc post.
 Cleaning oils, dust, and fingerprints from the disc is one sure way for how to stop a DVD from skipping.
-Essentially, you should avoid any chemicals harsher than dish soap.
-Just use dish soap and water.
-Wet the DVD with a filtered water and soap solution, gently rub with smooth fingers, rinse with more filtered water, and dry with a lint-free lens cleaning cloth.
-The washing removes fingerprints, oils, and loose dirt, while the wiping dry with the cloth not only removes the water from the DVD, but also polishes out the microscopic scratches that often cause freezing and skipping during play.
+Avoid any chemicals harsher than dish soap and water.

 How to Fix a DVD that Skips and Freezes: Try Cleaning the DVD Player Inside